adrianadiaz02/taed2-ML-Alphas/README.md

 #### Intended Use
 - Primary intended uses: Classify brain pictures of MRI scans according the severity of the Alzheimer disease they present.
 - Primary intended users: Researchers and health medicine applications.
-- Out-of-scope use cases: Detction of other brain diseases different from Alzheimer.
+- Out-of-scope use cases: Detection of other brain diseases different from Alzheimer.

 ### Metrics